-Eventually, Olechowski discovered XBMC, an open-source program for hacked Xbox consoles that played a wide variety of media files.
-Olechowski set out to create an OS X version for Apple’s Mac Mini, which could play HD video and came with a TV-friendly infrared remote.
-Through the XBMC forums, Olechowski found Feingold, a programmer who’d been working toward the same goal in his spare time.
-They pooled their efforts to launch the Mac app, and along with Ullman, who’d been the CEO of PostX, created Plex about a year later, splitting off from XMBC to focus on building up their media server software.
+Eventually, Olechowski and Ullman–who’d been CEO of PostX–discovered XBMC, an open-source program for hacked Xbox consoles that played a wide variety of media files.
+They set out to create an OS X version for Apple’s Mac Mini, which could play HD video and came with a TV-friendly infrared remote.
+Through the XBMC forums, Olechowski and Ullman found Feingold, a programmer who’d been working toward the same goal in his spare time.
+They pooled their efforts to launch the Mac app, and created Plex about a year later, splitting off from XMBC to focus on building up their media server software.

 Although Plex’s founders kept their day jobs, the product gained traction over the next couple years, and in 2010 it became a real business.
 The company raised $1 million from several angel backers including LG, which put a Plex app on its smart TVs and Blu-ray players.
 Plex also started to sell a $5 iPhone app, and used the money to hire developers from its community.
 (Although Plex is based in Los Gatos, the company has a distributed workforce.)